gasparka/thesis/docs/pyha.rst

 Stateless designs
 -----------------

+.. todo:: improve this, show how functions with only inputs are stateless!

 Designs that do not contain any memory elements can be considered stateless (a.k.a. combinatory logic in hardware terms).
 In the software world, this can be understood as a function that only uses local variables.